 Contract & Merchant Agreement Terms

-That said, most merchants get a pay-as-you-go contract, with no monthly account maintenance, account setup, or early termination fees associated with opening a Chase merchant service account.
-And while merchant accounts are approved based on estimated volume, Chase Payment Solutions will review terms of agreement for businesses whose sales consistently exceed or fall below their original estimated sales volume.
+Most merchants get a pay-as-you-go contract, with no monthly account maintenance, account setup, or early termination fees associated with opening a Chase merchant account.
+While applications are approved based on estimated volume, Chase Payment Solutions will review the terms of the agreement for businesses whose sales consistently exceed or fall below their original estimated sales volume.

 However, having a merchant account with a direct processor doesn’t automatically mean you get the lowest rates.
 It’s still important that you do your due diligence and look around to find the best match for your business needs.
 What’s great about a direct payment processor, though, is that you’ll always get the best banking and financial tools, no matter the type of business you have.